Skip to main content

 Protecting Yourself or Your Investment

 Understanding Florida’s security deposit law is crucial for landlords and tenants.
-For landlords, following the correct procedures ensures compliance with the law and helps maintain a positive relationship with tenants.
+For landlords, following the correct procedures ensures compliance with the law and helps maintain a positive landlord tenant relationships.

 For tenants, knowing your rights can protect you from unlawful deductions and help you recover your deposit promptly.
 Renters in Florida should not take security deposit issues lightly.